 Are there any shuttles to get you around Orlando?
 You may look into either airport shuttles (from MCO) or shuttles that transport you between theme park areas or from hotel to theme park.
 Find out if your hotel offers shuttles to the theme parks.
 Some off-site hotels have free theme park shuttles.

-The new "Mears Connect" service will offer direct express service between the airport and Disney World Resort.
+The "Mears Connect" service offers direct express service between the airport and Disney World Resort.
 This will fill the void Magical Express leaves behind.
 Guests can expect the following:

 - Scheduled service